UCL-ARC/condenser-mkdocs/README.md

 Incrementing the version number is managed automatically through Github Actions.
 When making a merge commit, include one of `#major` `#minor` or `#patch` in the commit message to trigger them.
-The workflows default to minor increments.
+Include `#none` if no content was changed so that the version is not incremented.

 The rough convention for versioning is: